Greeting feature lets an agent record a message that plays automatically to

 dialed number to record agent greetings and use the name RecordAgentGreeting.

-The name must math exactly and is case-sensitive.
+The name must match exactly and is case-sensitive.

-dialed number to record agent greetings and use the name PlayAgentGreeting.
+dialed number to play agent greetings and use the name PlayAgentGreeting.
 The

 following for each dialed number:

 domain as is.
 The domain defaults to a set value and you cannot change it.

 associate each number to its call type (and to a script that will execute),